AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

 To upload a video and its associated thumbnail assets:

-1. Upload the video and associated thumbnail assets to the folder or folders you want.
+1. Upload the video and associated thumbnail assets to the folder or folders that you want.

    See [Upload assets](/help/assets/manage-assets.md).
    See [Upload assets using FTP job scheduling](/help/assets/manage-assets.md).